-"WIN YOUR OWN DRAGON!
-The largest fantasy figure ever produced is the star prize in the Warlock of Firetop Mountain competition.
-It's an amazing 2ft long Imperial Dragon with an equally huge wing-span, the Dragon is the very first of its type created for Citadel Miniatures and the only one specially built and painted in full colour by its world-famous designer twins, Michael and Alan Perry!
+The largest fantasy figure ever the Warlock of Firetop amazing 2ft long Imperial

+Dragon with an equally huge wing-span, the Dragon is the very first of its type created for Citadel Miniatures and the only one specially built and painted in full colour by its world-famous designer twins, Michael and Alan Perry!
 Plus 100 runner-up prizes of Games Workshop fantasy games!
 All you have to do is draw the complete labyrinth beneath Firetop Mountain (all the clues are in the book)!
 A section of the Maze of Zagor is given above to start you off!
 Apart from the accuracy of your drawing, winners will also be judged on presentation and decoration of their maps."